 The Foundation’s VISION is for everyone to know and understand the History, Heritage and Legacy of America’s Citizen Soldiers.

-Our MISSION is: To provide museums and archives for exhibits and artifacts of historic significance from the 116th Infantry Regiment and area Citizen Soldiers; Conduct education programs for Students and Adults; Support an annual Muster for members of The Regiment and Guests.
+Our MISSION is: To provide museums and archives for exhibits and artifacts of historic significance from the 116th Infantry Regiment and area Citizen Soldiers; Conduct education programs for Students and Adults; Support Outreach for Veterans, members of The Regiment, and their families.

 The Foundation has established three areas of programs that it executes to fulfill its mission and achieve the vision.

 We provide a free admission museum that collects, preserves and interprets objects and records of historic significance from the 116th Infantry Regiment and the greater Shenandoah Valley.

 We conduct education programs by hosting and leading history tours to Battlefields and historic sites in Normandy, France and will add the Shenandoah Valley in 2019.
 Our volunteers present and exhibit at State sponsored teacher workshops each year and we plan to host one local workshop each year.
 These highlight the teacher resources we have and how our history can be used to fulfill nearly all of VA SOLs in social studies.
 We also travel to or host community groups such as scouts and DAR/SAR chapters to tell the selfless service thru the history of our citizen soldiers.